 Food is included in the cost to attend TempleFest.

 The meal plan will include dinner on Thursday, breakfast/lunch/dinner on Friday and Saturday, and breakfast/lunch on Sunday.
 The menu will be include vegetarian/vegan/gluten-free options.

-***There will be NO T-shirts available to buy onsite***
+***There will not be T-shirts available to buy onsite***

 Please bring your own water bottle.
 Water will be available at refill stations.
 If you forget your water bottle, you can purchase one from the Temple Store.

 Yes!
 But please be aware that the terrain is grassy, with stone and dirt paths, and can be slightly uneven.
-We regret that we cannot make special accommodations, but the land and location of TempleFest impose certain restrictions.
+We regret that we cannot make special accommodations, but the land and location of TempleFest imposes certain restrictions.